 These thresholds of 200 metres for the continuity of habitat and a population of 2,000 inhabitants are the result of internationally-adopted recommendations.

-In France, the calculation of the space between two constructions is realized by the analysis of databases on the built of the National Geographical Institute (IGN).
+In France, the calculation of the space between two constructions is realized by the analysis of databases on the built of the National Institute for Geographic and Forest Information (IGN).

 The urban units are periodically redefined.
 The current zoning dated 2010 was established in reference to the population of the census of 2007 and on the territory geography on January 1st, 2010.
 A first demarcation of towns and agglomeration was realized whith the census of 1954.
 New urban units were then constituted during the censuses of 1962, 1968, 1975, on 1982, 1990 and 1999.